 In order to correctly target your ads, you’ll need to create a custom audience that is large enough, but still very specific.

-The next field, the Interests Field, is very important.
-This is where we get to really hone in on our ideal customer.
+The next section, Detailed Targeting, is very important.
+This is where we get to really hone in on our ideal customer using interests and behaviors.

-For instance, let’s say our ideal customers are people who read Social Media Examiner.
-Since Social Media Examiner has a Facebook fan page, we can target people who “like” their page.
+For instance, let’s say our ideal customers are people who are fans of the Miami Marlins baseball team.
+Since the Marlins have a Facebook fan page, we can target people who “like” that page.

-Just type in “Social Media Examiner” into the Interest field and click on the correct result to add it.
+Just type in “Miami Marlins” into the Interest field and click on the correct result to add it.

-Here’s what that looks like after we’ve added fans of Social Media Examiner.
+Here’s what that looks like after we’ve added fans of the Miami Marlins.

 However, targeting specific fan pages is a more precise way to find people to target, so you’ll usually get better results that way.

-Do not target more than one interest group per audience: this makes it difficult to analyze your results later.
-If you want to target another fan page, create a separate audience for each one (and only run one ad to one audience at a time).
+Quick tip: Don’t target more than one interest group per audience.
+Mixing interest groups makes it difficult to analyze your results later.
+If you want to target another fan page, create a separate audience for each one and only run one ad to one audience at a time.

-Now that you’ve defined your audience, hit the Save button at the top of the screen.
+Now that you’ve defined your audience, hit the Save This Audience button at the bottom of the Audience section.